-The crew must have known he was right, but they weren’t just after any medal; they were there to win, so how could they turn round their two recent defeats at the hands of the French?
+The crew must have known he was right, but they weren’t just after any medal; they were there to win, so how could they turn round their two recent defeats at the hands of the French, which at best suggested that they were the same speed?
 The answer was in how they raced over the 2k course.

 Beryl, who was at stroke, had always had a reputation as the hardest of hard racers, which is certainly an invaluable quality in rowing.
 However, when Mark Hayter had started coaching her as a single sculler in 1980 (she had three very successful years under his guidance, including her silver medal in openweight singles in 1981), he remember that one of the main things he contributed was helping her to be aware of how she could phase a piece or a race, rather than just go flat out.
 And he returned to this point again in 1985, when it was even more important given that racing was now over 2,000m.
-Their other coach, Jim Clark, was in complete agreement.
-Lin remembers him saying, “Do NOT go with them [the French, if they started very fast] because that’s what’s killing you.
+Lin fully understood this, but the challenge that she, Mark and Jim had was in persuading Beryl that less in the first part of the race led to more later.
+Although Lin was making the calls, Beryl was the one setting the rate.
+Lin remembers Jim telling them before the final, “Do NOT go with them [the French, if they started very fast] because that’s what’s killing you.
 They have the speed but might not be able to maintain it.”

 Sure enough, when it came to the final, the French sprinted hard out of the blocks, “So we let them go and get rid of their burst of energy,” Lin recalls.
 Only as they approached the 500m gone mark, did she call to push on, “And that’s what we did, just pushing our finishes and we gradually caught up to them.”